-Athletic facilities include: King Arena (basketball, volleyball and wrestling), Chrouser Aquatics Center (swimming), Leedy Field (softball), McCully Stadium (football and track), Joe Bean Stadium (soccer), Lee Pfund Stadium at Legion Field (baseball) and Eckert Recreation Complex.
+Athletic facilities include: King Arena (basketball, volleyball and wrestling), Lederhouse Natatorium (swimming), Lawson Field (track & field), Leedy Field (softball), McCully Stadium (football and track), Joe Bean Stadium (soccer), Lee Pfund Stadium (baseball) and the multi-use Chrouser Sports Complex.

 See the studentfor information on the intercollegiate athletics appeal process, summary of NCAA regulations (Division III) and other policies.